Contraz/pyrocket/README.rst

         # Get the cube rotation value at the current time (when update() was last called)
         cube_rot = rocket.value("cube:rotation")

-        # Get the cube size by accessing the track directly (using seconds)
+        # Get the cube size by accessing the track directly (using second)
+        # This can be the value from your own timer as well
         cube_size = size_track.time_value(rocket.time)

-        # Get the cube size by accessing the track directly (using track location)
+        # Get the cube size by accessing the track directly (using track time)
+        # This can be the value from your own timer as well
         cube_size = size_track.track_value(rocket.track)

         # Emulate 60 fps